khuang1024/top-one-mturk-lib/README.md

 There are three main components in this library.
-1. src/edu/ucsc/cs/mturk/demo contains the demo programs for the use of Java library (if you use Java) or server (if you use other language, you can run the algorithm server and pass your questions into the server to process through socket).
+1. src/edu/ucsc/cs/mturk/demo contains the demo programs for the use of Java library (if you use Java) or algorithm server (if you use other language, you can run the algorithm server and pass your questions into the server to process through socket).
 2. src/edu/ucsc/cs/mturk/lib contains the source files of the Java library.
 3. src/edu/ucsc/cs/mturk/server contains the source files of the algorithm server.